cyric90/Skill_demonstration/README.md

    Using machine learning skill and approperate statistic model to predicte the dataset, and compare the result with orignal data.
    This prediction is written by R.

-2. The statistic basic
+2. The statistic basic (coming soon)
    Including the basic knowledge that gets involved in the data science field.

-3.